Jenkir/ESG-Scores-Materials-Sector-EDA/README.md

 In this project, we explore the ESG ratings of companies in the GICS 'Materials' sector.
 The data was primarily pulled from [ESGAnalytics.io[(https://www.esganalytics.io/), Finazon.io, and Yahoo Finance APIs.
 ESG Analytics extracts over 1 million data points per month to "to deliver a third-party perspective on company ESG performance."
 Using AI, they generate ESG scores based on unstructured text from media stories, press releases, and other publicly available information.
 They provide data for over 10,000 companies (mostly public and some private).
 Finazon is a "marketplace for global financial data APIs "providing real-time stock market data."
 Yahoo Finance is well-known as a source of up-to-date stock and financial information.

 This project also includes ESG scores from other ratings providers such as Sustainalytics, S&P Global, and MSCI.
 Each of the providers compiles data and scores companies differently.
 Normalized scores are provided (by ESGAnalytics) to make comparing companies' scores easier.
-For a summary of each providers' ESG ratings process, see https://cherrytreelaneanalytics.io/help-and-faqs/how-to-compare-scores/
+For more details about providers' ESG ratings processes, see https://cherrytreelaneanalytics.io/help-and-faqs/how-to-compare-scores/

 ### FAQs
 **What is considered a "good" score?**